HeardLibrary/digital-scholarship/script/python/wg.md

 # Python Working Group

+A shortened link to this page is [vanderbi.lt/py](http://vanderbi.lt/py).

 ## About the group

 The Python Working Group is a working group of the [Digital Scholarship and Communications Office (DiSC)](https://www.library.vanderbilt.edu/scholarly/) of the [Jean and Alexander Heard Libraries](https://www.library.vanderbilt.edu/).
 The group provides regular lessons for Python beginners and occasional special topics lessons.
 Currently, registration is not required - just show up.